 “The event helped strengthen the business case for supplier diversity in Bangladesh,” says IFC Private Sector Specialist Hosna Ferdous Sumi.
 “Corporate executives were able to come together and think through the opportunities for large corporations to source more products and services from women suppliers in a way that is consistent with their business objectives and corporate responsibility goals.”

 Funded by the UK Department for International Development, the project is focused on export diversification and gender-related activities.
-The project builds better connections between women-owned businesses and corporate buyers, provides capacity building training, and helps to promote the business case for sourcing from women in Bangladesh.
+The project builds better connections between women-owned businesses and member buyers, provides capacity building training, and helps to promote the business case for sourcing from women in Bangladesh.
 The project is implemented by WEConnect International and is supported by local consultants -LightCastle Partners and A4 Consultants.

 “This is a unique opportunity in Bangladesh to connect growth-oriented women business owners who are hungry to compete for new business with forward thinking corporations investing in the country’s economic prosperity,” says WEConnect International CEO & Co-Founder Elizabeth A. Vazquez.